8000 GitHub - argrelay/argrelay: A data server for CLI tools with attribute search & Tab-completion in Bash shell

 Tab suggests options for missing input lists options to Bash for auto-completion

-Enter provides data to invoke a command executes the command
+Enter provides data to invoke the command executes the command

 Apart from the trivial Enter to execute command,